aslamdoctor/rearrange-woocommerce-products/readme.txt

 5. Shortcut link under Categories section to sort by categories

 == ChangeLog ==

+= Version 4.0.0 =
+* Fixes made for user roles and permissions checking

 = Version 3.0.9 =
 * Do not escape post title